 Another question is why God the Father is called "father," if the Holy Ghost/Holy Spirit (the Third Person) is the actual father of Yeshua, according to the NT writers (Matt 1:20; Luke 1:35).

 Another question arising from the Text is why the Holy Spirit is never prayed to or worshiped by Yeshua himself or his Jewish followers, or by the angels and martyrs in the heavenly court.
-On this point, the creeds of the 4th and 5th centuries are in conflict with the Bible."We believe...in the Holy Spirit, the Lord and Life-giver, that proceeds from the Father, who with Father and Son is worshipped together and glorified together."
+On this point, early Christian creeds conflict with the Bible."We believe...in the Holy Spirit, the Lord and Life-giver, that proceeds from the Father, who with Father and Son is worshipped together and glorified together."